6941 W. Archer Ave. Chicago, IL 60638

 After your visit, we enter the information into our computer system and create models of your teeth.
 We place these models on a special device called an articulator.
 This allows us to transfer the patient’s upper jaw to lower jaw function in centric relation (the most anatomical and stable position of the condyle in the joint).

 Dr. Radziszewski takes time to study how your teeth work and look for any problems with your bite.
 This helps her understand what’s causing issues and how to fix them.
 She uses her expert knowledge of how the teeth and jaw should work together to build a custom treatment plan just for you.
-Dr. Radziszewski follows the functional goals of occlusion and uses her fundamental, complete dentistry knowledge to provide complete treatment plans.
+Dr. Radziszewski follows the functional goals of occlusion and uses her fundamental, complete-dentistry knowledge to provide comprehensive treatment plans.

 If your situation is different or more complex, we can talk about other treatment options.
 Dr. Radziszewski believes every patient deserves to understand their bite problems and receive the best possible care.